How Do Fuel Cards Work?

 - Fraud protection – As stated earlier, fraud can cost your company hundreds of dollars.
 With fraud protection, you can ensure your money stays in your hands.

 The good news is that a fuel card can be used by anyone, from an owner-operator to a single driver in a fleet of hundreds of trucks.
-So, once you find the gas card program that’s right for you, you can start lowering your operating costs and increasing your profits.
+So, once you find the gas card program that’s right for you, you can potentially start lowering your operating costs and increasing your profits.

 Save More with AtoB—The Fuel Card That’s Accepted Everywhere